Compounding: The Most Misunderstood Force

 1. Impatience

-Compounding shows its full power only over long periods.
-In the early years, the absolute gains are small and seem not worth the effort.
-Few resist the temptation to chase quick results.
+Compounding reveals its full power only over long periods.
+In the early years, the absolute gains are small and can seem hardly worth the effort.
+Few resist the temptation to chase quick results instead.

-Warren Buffett accumulated over 95% of his wealth after his 60th birthday.
-Not because he only then made good investments, but because compounding needs time to unfold its full effect.
+Warren Buffett accumulated more than 95% of his wealth after his 60th birthday — not because his investments improved late in life, but because compounding needs time to unfold.
 Most people give up before the exponential effect becomes visible.

 2. Interruption

-Every sale at the wrong moment, every panicked reaction to a market downturn interrupts the compounding process.
-And an interruption is costly — not only because of lost capital, but because of the lost future returns on that capital.
+Every sale at the wrong moment and every panicked reaction to a market downturn interrupts the compounding process.
+Such interruptions are costly — not only because of the capital lost, but because of the forgone future returns on that capital.

-A 50% decline requires a subsequent 100% increase to reach the starting value.
-That is mathematics, not opinion.
-Those who sell in panic and miss the recovery pay a price that far exceeds the momentary loss.
+A 50% decline requires a subsequent 100% gain merely to return to the starting value.
+That is arithmetic, not opinion.
+Investors who sell in panic and miss the recovery pay a price that far exceeds the momentary loss.

 3. Fees and Friction

-Every transaction fee, every tax on realized gains, every fund management fee reduces the base on which compounding operates.
+Every transaction fee, every tax on realized gains, and every fund management charge reduces the base on which compounding operates.
 The difference between an annual return of 7% and 6% appears marginal.
-Over 30 years, 7% means a quadrupling of capital; 6% only a tripling.
-The seemingly small 1% fee costs a quarter of the final wealth over the period.
+Over 30 years, however, 7% turns capital into roughly seven and a half times its starting value, while 6% produces less than six times.
+A seemingly small 1% fee consumes a substantial share of the final wealth.

 The Mathematics of Patience

-The mathematical formula for compounding is simple: A = P × (1 + r)^n.
-Here, P is the initial capital, r the return per period, and n the number of periods.
-But the formula conceals a deep truth: the most important lever is n — time.
+The formula for compounding is simple: A = P × (1 + r)^n, where P is the initial capital, r the return per period, and n the number of periods.
+The formula conceals a deep truth: the most important lever is n — time.

-Doubling the return r roughly doubles the final result.
-Doubling the time n roughly squares it.
-Time is the more powerful lever than return.
-This explains why the most important advice in investing is not "Find the best stock" but "Start early and do not stop."
+Increasing the return improves the outcome proportionally, but extending the time horizon works on the exponent: doubling n squares the growth factor.
+Time is a more powerful lever than return.
+This is why the most important advice in investing is not "find the best stock" but "start early and do not stop."

 Compounding and Quality Businesses

 The connection between compounding and quality investing is direct.
-A company that consistently achieves high returns on capital is compounding at the business level.
-It reinvests profits at high rates of return and thus grows exponentially.
+A company that consistently achieves high returns on capital compounds at the business level: it reinvests profits at high rates of return and grows exponentially as a result.

-A company with a 20% return on capital that reinvests 50% of its profits grows organically at 10% per year — without acquisitions, without debt.
+A company with a 20% return on capital that reinvests half of its profits grows organically at 10% per year — without acquisitions and without additional debt.
 Over decades, a good company becomes a great one.
-At Eulerpool, we map precisely these metrics so that investors can identify the compounding machines among businesses.
+At Eulerpool, we track precisely these metrics so that investors can identify the compounding machines among publicly listed businesses.

 Practical Consequences